One of the most common questions that rug buyers often get asked is, “How can you tell the difference between a handmade rug and a machine made rug?”

 Look for Color Variations

 In conclusion, identifying the construction of a rug can seem daunting, but with these simple tactics, you can quickly tell the difference between machine-made and hand-knotted rugs.
-By inspecting the rug’s appearance, knot quality, fringes, and straightness, you can develop your own eye for rug identification.
+By inspecting the vibrant colors, knot quality, fringes, and straightness, you can develop your own eye for rug identification.

 Remember, machine-made rugs have a perfect appearance, uniform knots, and synthetic fringes.
 In contrast, hand-knotted rugs have unique patterns and imperfections, natural materials in the knots and fringes, and slight differences in straightness.